 The proposed layout has not been reviewed in relation to the relevant bylaws and regulations governing subdivision applications.
 Any subdivision layout provided is strictly preliminary and must be approved by the Approving Officer.

-"Original signed by Mark McMullen" for
+"Original signed by Mark McMullen"

-Prepared by: Wendy Cooper, M. Sc., MCIP, RPP Planner
+Wendy Cooper, M. Sc., MCIP, RPP Planner